ruinshe/nasmfmt/README.md

-This script is a simple script to format nasm string as stdin.
+This script is a simple script to format nasm string from specific file.

 ![](https://github.com/ruinshe/nasmfmt/workflows/.github/workflows/go.yml/badge.svg)